awillats/markdown-cv/index.md

 # Adam Willats
 <!--Graduate Research Assistant researching at the intersection of systems neuroscience and closed-loop control-->

-Researcher completing a Ph.D in Biomedical Engineering focused at the intersection of neuroscience and closed-loop control.
+(~Researcher completing a Ph.D in Biomedical Engineering~) focused at the intersection of neuroscience, machine-learning, and closed-loop control.

 <div id="webaddress">
 <a href="mailto:adamwillats@gmail.com"><i class="fas fa-envelope"></i> adamwillats@gmail.com </a>